2.5. Automatic Differentiation¶ Open the notebook in SageMaker Studio Lab

 When y

-is a vector, the most natural interpretation of the
+is a vector, the most natural representation of the

 derivative of y